Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Blocks
 ======

-Blocks are inspired by Haskell's do notation, but have a twist, based on the observation that the continuation monad is `the mother of all monads <https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/the-mother-of-all-monads>`__.
-Since it's the mother, we don't lose anything by fixing the monadic operations in the do-notation to be the continuation monad operations.
-That link gives a generic way to implement monads via the continuation monad, but the direct implementation is pretty clean.
-For example the `StateT monad <https://github.com/Mathnerd314/stroscot/blob/master/tests/Continuations-State.hs>`__.
+Blocks are inspired by Haskell's do notation.
+For an example of how natural this is you can look at :ref:`how I/O works <tasks>`.
+Since codensity/continuations are the mother of all monads, we don't lose anything by fixing the monadic operations in the do-notation to be the continuation monad operations.

-It's worth noting that even though monads can be implemented easily, monads are overrated to begin with:

-* ReaderT is handled by implicit parameters
-* StateT is a mutable reference
-* WriterT is a StateT that's not read
-* Error/Except are handled by poison values

 Using the continuation monad allows us to separate commands (not returning a value) and operations (returning a value).
 Haskell has the translation ``{e;stmts} = e >> stmts = \c -> e (\_ -> {stmts} c)``.
 But usually ``e`` returns ``()``, so ``(>>)`` is applied at the type ``f () -> f b -> f b`` and that ``\_`` is a ``\()``.
 With our translation, commands (which don't return a value) are functions ``r -> r``.
 Haskell's translation would require them to be ``Cont r () = (() -> r) -> r``, which is equivalent but has an extra ``()`` floating around.
 But in both translations operations (whose value is used) are of type ``Cont r a = (a -> r) -> r``.
 The non-uniform type for actions might make copying code from Haskell a little harder, but on the other hand we get function composition as a built-in syntax.
 That's right, the most basic operation in category theory is available as syntactic sugar in Stroscot.
 Take that, Haskell.
 And also we can easily use indexed monads, just change ``r) -> r`` to ``r) -> s``.

-For an example of how natural this is you can look at :ref:`how I/O works <tasks>`.

 ApplicativeDo
 -------------